Getting Started

 • Create the thirdweb client

-Head to the thirdweb dashboard, create your account (or sign in), and click Settings to reach the api keys page.
+Head to the thirdweb dashboard, create your account (or sign in), and click Projects to see all your projects.

-Create an API key with localhost included in the allowed domains.
+Create a Project with localhost included in the allowed domains.
 Securely store your secret key and copy your client id for use in the next step.

 Create a .env file and add your client ID there.
 Then create a client.ts file with the following content: